kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 [[Pia Protocols]] > Local Protocol
 ---

-> **Note:** in LDN mode, Pia does not use the [Station Protocol](https://github.com/kinnay/NintendoClients/wiki/Station-Protocol).
-Instead, new nodes are detected through the underlying LDN network and nodes are automatically assumed to be connected.

 This protocol is used in LDN mode.
 All messages seem to be encoded with little endian byte order.

 | Message Type | Description |